 One USART can use the IRCOM module to support IrDA 1.4 physical compliant pulse modulation and demodulation for baud rates up to 115.2 kbps.

-PORTC, PORTD, and PORTE each has two USARTs, while PORTF has one USART only.
-Notation of these peripherals are USARTC0, USARTC1, USARTD0, USARTD1, USARTE0, USARTE1 and USARTF0, respectively.
+PORTC and PORTD each has two USARTs.
+PORTE has one USART.
+Notation of these peripherals are USARTC0, USARTC1, USARTD0, USARTD1 and USARTE0, respectively.

 22. IRCOM - IR Communication Module